 This page describes the governance framework of the iSHARE Scheme.
-Preparations are underway to establish the "iSHARE Foundation" (Q4 2018).
-This will mark the start of a transitional period in which both the iSHARE Foundation and the iSHARE Project co-exist.
+The "iSHARE Foundation" has been established on the first of November, 2018.
+This marked the start of a transitional period in which both the iSHARE Foundation and the iSHARE Project co-exist.